Rugby is far more than just a game and is a national passion and a determining influence on New Zealand life and culture.

 There were no test matches during the tour but the Lions played 19 games on New Zealand soil against provincial unions losing only two matches.

-The Lions have only visited New Zealand 12 times since, making the 2017 tour the 13th pilgrmage for the side.
+The Lions have only visited New Zealand 13 times since, the last being the 2017 tour.
 Throughout the years the British and Irish Lions' battles with the All Blacks and the unions have become the stuff of legend.
-The Lions have played the All Blacks a total of 38 times winning only six games, losing 29 and three ending in a draw.
+The Lions have played the All Blacks a total of 41 times winning only seven games, losing 30 and four ending in a draw.

 Rugby World Cup